 Needed: Regular care

-Proper foot care for captive-held elephants starts with giving them access to appropriate non-contaminated substrate, such as grass, natural soils and varied vegetation, which serve to condition feet, cuticles and nails as they go about their normal foraging activity.
+Proper foot care for captive-held elephants starts with giving them self directed access to appropriate non-contaminated substrate, such as grass, natural soils and varied vegetation, which cause natural wearing and condition feet, cuticles and nails as they go about their normal foraging and migratory activities.

 Even in some of the best captive situations, however, elephants fail to walk the tens of miles they would walk daily in the wild.
 As a result, their foot pads and nails become overgrown and must be trimmed by a professional versed in elephant foot care, to make up for the lack of wear.